AlibabaCloudDocs/vod/intl.en-US/API Reference/Media upload/CreateUploadAttachedMedia.md

 # CreateUploadAttachedMedia

-Obtains a URL and a credential for uploading an auxiliary media asset, such as a watermark file and a subtitle file.
+Obtains a URL and a credential for uploading an auxiliary media asset, such as a watermark file or a subtitle file.

 ## Debugging